How to Create a Retirement Income Plan

-- If the "Gap" is a surplus than you have enough fixed sources of income to meet your desired retirement lifestyle and could add to savings or possible spend a little more.
+- If the "Gap" is a surplus then you have enough fixed sources of income to meet your desired retirement lifestyle and could add to savings or possibly spend a little more.

 This simplistic retirement income plan does not account for inflation or investment returns, but it gives you a starting place; a year-by-year outline of where your retirement income may come from.